Dyaxler/HASlideshow/README.md

 3. Add a new resource as a _javascript module_ pointing to the `/local/HASlideshow/haslideshow.js` URL.

+## Install via HACS
+_This will download and install the `haslideshow.js` file for you and create the neccessary resource pointer.
+You'll also be notified of any updates to HASlideshow within Home Assistant._

+1. In Home Assistant, navigate to `HACS`.

+2. Open the three-dots menu un the far upper right hand corner and select `Custom Repositories`.

+3. In the `Repository` field, paste this GitHub Repo's URL: `https://github.com/Dyaxler/HASlideshow`.

+4. In the `Type` field click the drop down menu and select `Dashboard` then click the `ADD` button.

+5. Refresh your browser then look for `HASlideshow` in the `Downloaded` section or do a search for it and then click on it.

+6. In the bottom right hand corner, click the `Download` button.

 ## Setup your HASlideshow Theme
+_Unfortunatly, this is a neccessy and MANUAL step.
+HACS doesn't allow multipule catagories from the same repo.
+The JS file is a Dashboard Plugin that relies on the following custom Theme in order to work correctly._

 1. Using File editor in Home Assistant, place the following code into your `themes.yaml` file; don't forget to update the values with your preference to use Double-Tap or your own updateInterval and transitionDuration values.
 Double check your `configuration.yaml` to see which "theme" file is being loaded/referenced.
 You might not be using `themes.yaml` as your main theme config file.
 You'll know you did it correctly in a later step when we go to apply the `HASlideshow` theme in your Lovelace Dashboard settings.
 If you've already created and are using your own custom theme for a specific Dashboard, then you can add the block below to the bottom of your custom theme; just omit the `HASlideshow:` line and add the raw VAR's to your custom theme file.

 ```